Table of Contents

 There are two ways to calibrate an analytical balance: from the inside and from the outside.
 And automatic calibration is a type of calibration that comes from internal calibration.

-- There are two types of external calibration: span calibration and linear calibration.
+External calibration is a calibration method used for analytical balances that involves the use of external test weights to calibrate the scale.
+There are two common types of external calibration: span calibration and linear calibration.

 Steps for internal calibration